 Make a Planning Day

 Each Sunday night I sit down with my handy planner and look at the week ahead.
 Remember the last post about planning with a purpose?
 I think about the major things I want to accomplish that week.
 Some things could be: Declutter the playroom, deep clean the kitchen, clean out the garage, bleach the showers, etc. I write these things on various days that I will accomplish them.
 By doing this it helps me balance my time and find more “me time” in the week!

 Plan Where You Need to be this Week

 Write down your appointments for each day.
 Who has practiced and when?
 Write who has games, choir concerts, or band performances.
 Are you volunteering this week or have church commitments?
 Write those too!
 From there we start planning a little bit more!

 Plan your Dinners.

 What are you going to eat this week?
 What nights are crazy busy and require crockpot or instant pot meals?
 I plan all my meals for the whole week on Sunday.
-I used to stand in front of the fridge thinking about what I should make or trying to come up with a quick meal last minute; I no longer waste time doing this because each night is already planned.
+There was a time when I used to stand in front of the fridge thinking about what I should make or trying to come up with a quick meal last minute; I no longer waste time doing this because each night is already planned.
 Click to download my Hey Good Lookin’ Meal Planner!
 I also take advantage of Walmart’s grocery pickup to save time each week by not having to shop!
 If you haven’t tried Walmart Grocery yet click here to get $10.00 off a $50.00 purchase on your first pick up order.
 I have noticed by using this I also save tons of money by not being tempted as I wander up and down each of the isles.

 Plan Your Cleaning Schedule

 Write in your planner when you are cleaning what.
 This takes the guesswork out of what is being done each day.
 There are some great cleaning schedules on Pinterest for you to get ideas from to organize your cleaning schedule

 Plan and Schedule Date Night